 Innovation in the Australian Mid-Market Project

 One of the major research projects within the school is the innovation in the Australian mid-market project.
 The project is support by an Australian Research Council Linkage Grant in collaboration with industry partner Pitcher Partners (LP140100838).
 The investigators of the project are Steven Lui, Chris Jackson, George Shinkle and Salih Zeki Ozdemir.
 The postdoctoral research fellow is Benjamin Walker.
 The first study is an interview study of 35 firms, the second study is a laboratory study that primes the thinking styles of managers, and the third study is a two-wave survey study investigating the impact of managerial thinking style on innovation.
-See the executive reports for Study One and Study Two.
+See the executive reports for Study One, Study Two and Study Three.